- Clinical science

 - First contact with allergen → sensitization

 - Repeated contact with allergen → development of a rash after 12–48 hours

 Patch test: testing for specific allergens in allergic contact dermatitis

 - Allergen is fixed on a patch and then attached to the arm or back.

-- Reaction is recorded at two times: The first assessment is after 48 hours, the second after 4–5 days.
+- Reaction is recorded at two times: at 48 hours and 4–5 days following initial application

 - Positive result: erythema, papules, and vesicles under the area of contact

 - A few strong positive reactions may cause other patch tests to be falsely positive in patients with “angry backs.”

 - Mechanism unknown

 - Separate, sequential testing of allergens is necessary in these patients.